our board

 Robert C. Orr

-Robert C. Orr serves as a professor at the UMD School of Public Policy, and Special Advisor to the UN Secretary-General on Climate Change.
+Robert C. Orr serves as a professor at the University of Maryland School of Public Policy, and Special Advisor to the United Nations Secretary-General on Climate Change.
 He is also a Senior Fellow in the Center for International and Security Studies at Maryland.

-Orr previously served as Dean at the UMD School of Public Policy.
-Prior to joining the University of Maryland, he served as the Assistant Secretary-General for strategic planning in the Executive Office of the United Nations Secretary-General from 2004 to 2014, and was the Principal Advisor to the Secretary-General on counter-terrorism, peace building, women’s and children’s health, sustainable energy, food and nutrition, institutional innovation, public-private partnership and climate change.
+Bob previously served as Dean at the UMD School of Public Policy.
+Prior to joining the University of Maryland, he served as the Assistant Secretary-General for strategic planning in the Executive Office of the United Nations Secretary-General from 2004 to 2014, and was the Principal Advisor to the Secretary-General on counter-terrorism, peacebuilding, women’s and children’s health, sustainable energy, food and nutrition, institutional innovation, public-private partnership and climate change.

-He has served in senior posts in the government of the United States, including deputy to the United States Ambassador to the United Nations and Director of Global Affairs at the National Security Council, where he was responsible for peacekeeping and humanitarian affairs.
+He has served in senior posts in the government of the United States, including as deputy to the United States Ambassador to the United Nations, Richard Holbrooke, and Director of Global Affairs at the National Security Council, where he was responsible for peacekeeping and humanitarian affairs.

 Minh-Thu Pham